-The College is committed to adding value to the social, economic and physical wellbeing of our community and its environment.
+The College is committed to adding value to the social, economic and physical wellbeing of its community and environment.
 This document provides information on the activities of the College and its role in the community.

 South Devon College is an exempt charity under Part 3 of the Charities Act 2011.
 The College was regulated by the Secretary of State for Business, Innovation and Skills as Principal Regulator for all FE Corporations in England until 13 July 2016.
 Through a machinery of government change in late July 2016, the College is now regulated by the Secretary of State for Education.
-The members of the Governing Body, who are trustees of the charity, are disclosed on pages 17 and 18.
+The members of the Governing Body, who are trustees of the charity, are disclosed on pages 20 and 21.